Press Complaints Commission

-In December 2011 Lord Hunt announced his plans to replace the PCC with a new independent regulator.

-Hunt also wants to introduce a voluntary, paid-for, 'kitemarking' system for blogs.
+In December 2011 Lord Hunt announced plans to replace the PCC with a new independent regulator.
+Hunt also planned to introduce a voluntary, paid-for, 'kitemarking' system for blogs.
 The kitemark would indicate that the blogger has agreed to strive for accuracy, and to be regulated.
 Bloggers would lose their kitemark if complaints against them were repeatedly upheld.
-He plans to start the roll-out by targeting bloggers that cover current affairs.
+Hunt's plan was to start the roll-out by targeting bloggers that coverered current affairs at the time.